If you’re sending email marketing campaigns to customers, you need to know how to brand your emails, so you look good when they land in the inbox.

 What can you do today?

-If you’re still not using an email marketing service to do your email marketing, your first step should be to sign-up to get started.
-You can try Constant Contact free for 60 days and see how using a customizable email template can help.
+If you’re still not using a professional email marketing service to do your email marketing, your first step should be to signup to get started.